 This is a popular Peru tourist destination for I’ts beautiful andean landscapes, condors flight, the impressive giant hummingbird, llamas, vicuñas and alpacas.
-Find the informations related to this natural wonder located in the Peru Andes, Perou Voyage offers escorted and organized tours from Arequipa, Chivay or Puno.
+Find the informations related to this natural wonder located in the Peru Andes, Perou Voyage offers escorted and organized tours to the Colca Canyon from Arequipa, Chivay, Cusco or Puno.

 One of the main reasons that visitants travel to the City of Arequipa is to take a guided trip to the famous canyon (the second deepest canyon in the world), surpass by the Cotahuasi, also located in Peru.

-The Colca is a must-see during your vacation in Peru, famous for epic andean views, great hiking, Condor spotting and hot springs.
+The Colca is a must-see during your vacation in Peru, famous for epic andean viewpoints, great hiking, Condor spotting and hot springs.

 Adventure, Cultural and Trekking